 - The National Aeronautics and Space Administration: Overview, FY2006 Budget in Brief, and Key Issues for Congress. (with Daniel Morgan) January 4, 2006

-- Space Exploration: Issues Concerning the Space Exploration Initiative.
+- Space Exploration: Issues Concerning the Vision for Space Exploration.
 January 4, 2006

 - NASA’s Space Shuttle Program: The Columbia Tragedy, the Discovery Mission, and the Future of the Shuttle.
 January 4, 2006